 The basics are presented in pH and ORP, pg.
 44, because sources of error are much the same as for pH.
 The junction side is the same, and though the platinum surface will not break like the glass pH surface, its protective glass sleeve can be broken.
 A surface film will slow the response time and diminish sensitivity.
 It can be cleaned off with detergent or acid, as with the pH glass.

 C. Free Chlorine

 1. Free Chlorine as an Indicator of Sanitizing Strength Chlorine, which kills bacteria by way of its power as an oxidizing agent, is the most popular germicide used in water treatment.
 Chlorine is not only used as a primary disinfectant, but also to establish a sufficient residual level of Free Available Chlorine (FAC) for ongoing disinfection.

 FAC is the chlorine that remains after a certain amount is consumed by killing bacteria or reacting with other organic (ammonia, fecal matter) or inorganic (metals, dissolved CO2, Carbonates, etc) chemicals in solution.
 Measuring the amount of residual free chlorine in treated water is a well accepted method for determining its effectiveness in microbial control.

-The Myron L Company FCE method for measuring residual disinfecting power is based on ORP, the specific chemical attribute of chlorine (and other oxidizing germicides) that kills bacteria and microbes.
+The Myron L FCE method for measuring residual disinfecting power is based on ORP, the specific chemical attribute of chlorine (and other oxidizing germicides) that kills bacteria and microbes.

-2. FCE Free Chlorine Unit
+2. FCE Free Chlorine Units

 The 6PIIFCE is the first handheld device to detect free chlorine directly, by measuring ORP.
 The ORP value is converted to a concentration reading (ppm) using a conversion table developed by Myron L Company through a series of experiments that precisely controlled chlorine levels and excluded interferants.